Kernix13/markdown-cheatsheet/README.md

 ### Nested

-**Nested list**: Use the <kbd>SPACEBAR</kbd> key to align directly beneath the first character in the parent list item to create a nested list:
+**Nested list**: Use the <kbd>SPACEBAR</kbd> key to align the dash or asterisk directly beneath the first character in the parent list item to create a nested list:

 - list item 1
 - list item 2